Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

-Confused about the career path to becoming a lawyer?
+Confused about the stages of becoming a lawyer?
 With the simple career timetable below, there's no need to be!
 Just hover over the map to reveal an outline of each stage in the process.

-The foundation of your career and the essential first step - good grades are vital if you want to progress in your legal career.
+The foundation of your career and the essential first step.

 The qualifying law degree, or LLB, covers seven compulsory subjects: public, criminal, contract, tort, property, equity and trusts, and EU law.

-Pupillage is a compulsory, year-long apprenticeship before qualification as a barrister.
-Pupils practise under the guidance and supervision of a pupil supervisor.
+Pupillage is a compulsory, year-long period of on-the-job training before qualification as a barrister.

-Barristers offer advice on specific legal issues and are on the front line, representing clients in court.
+Barristers offer advice on specific legal issues and represent clients in court.

-Solicitors give advice and assistance on matters of law; they are the first point of contact for those seeking legal advice and representation.
+Solicitors give advice and assistance on matters of law; they’re the first point of contact for those seeking legal advice and representation.